How the billing structure works in GCP

 Complete connection in Yasu Dashboard

-- In Yasu, navigate to Settings → Cloud Accounts → Add GCP Account.
+- In Yasu, navigate to Settings → Cloud Accounts → Add GCP Account and click Connect.

 - BigQuery dataset is accessible